-This means that a further indicator of business adoption will depend the competitiveness of labour.
+This means that a further indicator of business will depend adoption the price competitiveness of labour.
 From a technology adoption perspective, countries with a higher unit labour cost may seek to introduce technological innovations more quickly to drive down costs and remain internationally competitive.
-This could mean technologies are adopted internationally but may not be adopted in the Australian context.
+This could mean that technologies are adopted internationally but may not be adopted in the Australian context.